 Another simple, yet effective, tip -- concentrate on the road ahead.
 A big part of towing safety involves being alert and giving yourself as much room as possible between you and the vehicle in front of you.
 If you remain focused, you can easily maintain the distance necessary to gently and evenly apply the brakes to bring your vehicle (and trailer) to a safe stop -- even if the vehicle in front of you comes to a sudden standstill.

 Towing with a vehicle that has a manual transmission gives you an additional option.
 If the vehicle speed permits, you may choose to downshift prior to applying the brakes.
 As an added benefit, if you slow down this way, the brakes are also less likely to overheat and fail.
 But once again, you'll need the space between you and the vehicle ahead of you to have the time and distance to react.
 Overall, it's important to remember that keeping your speeds lower when you're towing a trailer is one of the best ways to maintain control.

-To read more about braking safety, towing and other related topics, follow the links on the next page.
+To read more about braking safety, towing and other related topics, follow the links below.
 They can provide you with a lot more information.

 Related HowStuffWorks Articles

 - California Department of Motor Vehicles.
 "Towing Your Trailer Safely."
 (Sept.
 15, 2008) http://www.dmv.ca.gov/pubs/dl648/dl648pt12.htm

 - RV Basics.
 "RV Fifth Wheel & Travel Trailer Towing Safety Tips."
 (Sept.
 15, 2008) http://rvbasics.com/techtips/travel-trailer-towing-safety-tips.html